Academic mobility at USI for incoming students

 Payment of the SEMP scholarship

-Scholarships are paid by the International Relations and Study Abroad Service upon arrival at USI, and are credited directly to the student's bank or postal account: two-thirds are payable at the time of arrival, while the remaining third is paid at the end of the stay upon receipt of the online exchange survey and the end of study report (see the guidelines here).
+Scholarships are paid by the International Relations and Study Abroad Service in the beginning of the semester and upon arrival at USI, and are credited directly to the student's bank or postal account: 2/3 are payable at the time of arrival, while the remaining 1/3 is paid at the end of the stay upon completion of the end of study procedures.

 Bachelor courses at the Faculty of Communication Sciences and Economics are mainly taught in Italian.
 For non-native Italian speakers it is requested to have a good knowledge of the Italian language (at least a B2 of the Common European Framework of Reference for Languages).